aviau/python-pass/docs/source/manpage.rst

     Specifies  the number of seconds to wait before restoring the clipboard, by default 45 seconds.

 PASSWORD_STORE_UMASK
-    Sets the umask of all files modified by pass, by default 077.
+    Sets the umask of all files modified by pypass, by default 077.

 EDITOR
     The location of the text editor used by edit.